jonlevi/enFoldX/README.md

 conda env create -f environment.yml conda activate enfoldx_env
 ```
 to create a `enfoldx_env` virtual environment, and then activate it.
-The environment includes the basic toolkit (numpy, pandas, etc.) as well as a tools that we interact with.
+The environment includes the basic toolkit (numpy, pandas, etc.) as well as a few tools that we interact with (biopython etc.).

 ## Getting Started
 You can run EnFoldX with AF3 locally installed, or AF3 server.